Continuous viscosity solutions to linear-quadratic stochastic control problems with singular terminal state constraint: Solution and verification

 Next, we give a probabilistic representation of the viscosity solution to \eqref{pde-v}.
 In \cite{Popier2017}, the author showed that the possibly discontinuous minimal solution of a certain backward stochastic differential equation with singular terminal condition gives a probabilistic representation of the minimal viscosity solution of an associated partial differential equation; continuity of the solution was {\sl not} established.
 However, continuity is necessary to carry out the verification argument.
-We obtain a solution to the corresponding FBSDE in a different way since the existence of the (continuous) viscosity solution has already been proved.
+We obtain a solution to the corresponding FBSDE in a different way since the existence of the (continuous) viscosity solution has already been proved. { \begin{proposition} Under Assumptions \ref{Ass1}, \ref{Ass2}, for any fixed $\epsilon\in(0,T)$ and $(t,y)\in [\epsilon,T)\times\mathbb R^d$, there exists a pair of processes $ (U^{t,y}, Z^{t,y})\in S^2_{\mathcal{F}}(t,T;\mathbb R)\times L^2_{\mathcal{F}}(t,T;\mathbb R^{1 \times \tilde d})$ satisfying that $U^{t,y}_t=v(t-\epsilon,y)$ and for any $\epsilon\leq t\leq r\leq s\leq T,$